Treating Cancer with Radiation

 Types of radiation therapy

 - External-beam radiation therapy (EBRT) uses a machine that aims radiation beams at the tumor to kill cancer cells.
 This treatment can be used to treat localized cancers or help relieve symptoms if the cancer has spread.
 Before treatment, the radiation oncologist maps out the areas of the body where the radiation will be focused.
 Before radiation treatment begins, the area being treated may be marked with tiny tattoos to help guide where the machine will focus the beam.
-External-beam radiation is used to treat a variety of cancer types.
+External-beam radiation is used to treat a variety of cancer types including breast, and rectal cancers.

 - Radioligands are a type of targeted radiation that are injected directly into the body.
 These drugs are made up of two components: 1) a targeting agent that can find and attach to cancer cells and 2) a radioactive chemical that kills cancer cells once they are exposed.
-Currently, radioligand therapies have only been approved for use in cancer and a type of blood cancer known as .
+Currently, radioligand therapies have been approved for use in cancer, , and a type of blood cancer known as a neuroendocrine tumor.

 You can read more about the role of radiation for different cancers in our section on Treatment by Cancer Type.
 Like all cancer treatments, radiation can have side effects.
-Visit our section on Side Effects for more information.
+Read below for more information on side effects of radiation.

 Update : New drug approved for metastatic prostate cancer